FGlazov/IL2Stats_Enhancements/readme.txt

 6. Inside your src/conf.ini, configure the  Stats Enhancements mod.
 I.e. choose the modules you want to use with the config parameter "modules" under [stats].
 More details inside the Stats Enhancements readme.

+7. Run the update script in your /run folder after you're done with the above.

-6a.
-If you're using the module "Adjustable Bonuses and Penalities", there are seperate variables for tank bonuses/penalties you might wish to configure:
+8. If you're using the module "Adjustable Bonuses and Penalities", there are seperate variables for tank bonuses/penalties you might wish to configure:

 Config name              | Default
 -------------------------|--------